Navy Aircrew are the Navy’s guardian angels.

 Related Article: 15 Best States For Military Retirees And Veterans

-Additionally, Navy Aircrewmen can earn designations from the Department of Labor through the United States Military Apprenticeship Program (USMAP) as a certified apprentice in the following fields:
+Additionally, Navy Aircrewmen can receive training and certification through the United States Military Apprenticeship Program (USMAP) or the Department of Labor Registered Apprenticeship (DOL-RAP) program in the following fields:

 AWS